mfornace/nupack-docs-dev/sources/design.md

 ### Run a single design trial in the foreground

-Once a test tube design has been specified using `tube_design`, use `run()` to run a single design trial in the foreground and return a design result:
+Once a test tube design has been specified using `tube_design`, use `run()` to run a single design trial in the foreground and return the result:

 ```python
 my_result = my_design.run()